-- 45. We need to know whether your additional outreach expenditure is consistent with your commitments set out in your 2008-09 access agreement. - 46.
-The expenditure you report on outreach should only relate to funds committed from additional fee income and other new and additional (post-2006) sources of funding.
-They should relate to additional outreach activities, or a continuation of existing activities where previous funding may have been reduced or discontinued. - 47.
-We recognise that the outreach commitment in your access agreement may not have been a precise figure, but may have been a proportion, or a flexible amount, or a level of activity.
-You should describe
+45. We need to know whether your additional outreach expenditure is consistent with the commitments set out in your 2008-09 access agreement.

+46. The expenditure you report on outreach should only relate to funds committed from additional fee income and other new and additional (post-2006) sources of funding.
+They should relate to additional outreach activities, or a continuation of existing activities where previous funding may have been reduced or discontinued.

-- your commitment in the same terms as set out in, or consistent with, your access agreement. - 48.
-If your institution did not commit itself in its access agreement to spending part of its additional fee income on additional outreach activity, but additional expenditure has been made, this can be reported on.
-To be countable it must be additional to activities or costs that existed before the introduction of variable fees and should meet the definition on page 3.
-This can include relevant staffing and overhead costs. - 49.
-We are aware that in many institutions outreach is embedded in the core of their activities, including marketing, and that it is difficult to separate out the money from additional fee income that is specifically used on additional outreach.
-If this is the case, you can compare year on year budgets for activities that fall within our definition of outreach and include any increase (above inflationary increases) as expenditure. - 50.
-Where actual expenditure on outreach is more than 10 per cent below the estimate set out in your access agreement, please use Table 6c to explain this difference.
-For example, if you estimated that your expenditure on additional outreach would be £100,000, we would need an explanation from you if actual expenditure was below £90,000. - 51.
-Some institutions set out detailed outreach plans in their access agreements and we recognise that actual expenditure may fluctuate depending on a variety of factors.
+47. We recognise that the outreach commitment in your access agreement may not have been a precise figure, but may have been a proportion, or a flexible amount, or a level of activity.
+You should describe your commitment in the same terms as set out in, or consistent with, your access agreement.

+48. If your institution's access agreement does not make specific commitments on additional outreach activity but in practice you have incurred expenditure on outreach, you can report on this.
+However, this expenditure must be additional to activities or costs that existed before the introduction of variable fees and should meet the definition on page 3.
+This can include relevant staffing and overhead costs.

+49. We are aware that in many institutions outreach is embedded in the core of your activities, including marketing, and that it is difficult to separate out the money from additional fee income that is specifically used on additional outreach.
+If this is the case, you can compare year on year budgets for activities that fall within our definition of outreach and include any increase (above inflationary increases) as expenditure.

+50. Where actual expenditure on outreach is more than 20 per cent below the estimate set out in your access agreement, please use Table 6c to explain this difference.
+For example, if you estimated that your expenditure on additional outreach would be £100,000, we would need an explanation from you if actual expenditure was below £80,000.

+51. Some institutions set out detailed outreach plans in their access agreements and we recognise that actual expenditure may fluctuate depending on a variety of factors.
 We are interested in general progress and knowing that outreach commitments have been broadly met.
 Your explanation should focus on the broad reasons for any difference in the levels of activity - you don't need to give us detailed information.

-- 52. We are asking for an explanation of changes in outreach expenditure based on actual amounts rather than the proportion of additional fee income.
+52. We are asking for an explanation of changes in outreach expenditure based on actual amounts rather than the proportion of additional fee income.
 This is because generally outreach expenditure will be a fixed budget for specific activities with a less obvious link to additional fee income.
 However, in some cases, a reduction in financial commitment to additional outreach may be justified.
 For example, it may be justified if your additional fee income was substantially less than forecast, or your additional outreach aims have been fully met but at a lower cost.
-In this situation, you should set out the reasons for outreach budget reductions as part of your explanation and we will apply a test of reasonableness. - 53.
-If you wish, you can use Table 6d to show the administration costs associated with implementing your bursary scheme e.g. the cost of subscribing to HEBSS or additional staffing costs incurred administering bursary payments.
-Filling in Table 6d is optional and does not form part of our assessment.
-When access agreements were introduced, some institutions asked us for the opportunity to provide this information to demonstrate that administering bursary schemes is not cost neutral.
-We will use the data we have as evidence for the Independent Review on fees and student support but will not publish it as part of our monitoring outcomes report.
+In this situation, you should set out the reasons for outreach budget reductions as part of your explanation and we will apply a test of reasonableness.